CMB2/CMB2/readme.md

 ## Description

-Custom Metaboxes and Fields (CMB for short) will create metaboxes with custom fields that will blow your mind.
+Custom Metaboxes and Fields (CMB for short) will create metaboxes and forms with custom fields that will blow your mind.

-Features:
+##### Features:

 * Create metaboxes to be used on post edit screens.
 * Create forms to be used on options pages.